Machine Learning based Extraction of Boundary Conditions from Doppler Echo Images for Patient Specific Coarctation of the Aorta: Computational Fluid Dynamics Study: Introduction

-Machine learning, is a family of methods that are used to automatically discover patterns within data \cite{bishop2016pattern}.
-They have proved effective function approximators in cases where an analytical expression is difficult to obtain but data is available.
-In CFD, ML is typically used to decrease the high computational cost associated with traditional numerical flow solution calculations \cite{feiger2020accelerating,nita2022personalized,yevtushenko2021deep}.
-This has varied between solely training an ML model to compute flow parameters to having a hybrid approach where they are combined with numerical methods.
-The general method to incorporating ML has been to generate data using numerical simulations and training the ML model on this data.
 Yevtushenko et al \cite{yevtushenko2021deep} demonstrated how Deep Learning could be used to develop a centre-aggregated aortic haemodynamics model, to compute parameters such as pressure gradient in CoA.
 They consider their approach as an alternative to numerical modelling in cases where low computational power and time are of high importance.
-While their approach uses ML as the sole method for computing flow, Nita et al \cite{nita2022personalized} in their study take a hybrid approach in which they embed a ML model to compute pressure gradients in CoA within their proposed reduced order multi-scale model.
-Another subclass of ML methods worth noting are physics based ML methods, where physical laws such as mass continuity and the Navier-Stokes equations are embedded into the structure of the model.
-Raissi et al \cite{raissi2019pinn} for example, introduce physics informed neural networks and demonstrate their ability to solve forward and inverse problems involving nonlinear partial differential equations.
-Therefore, these studies illustrate how ML methods can be applied to physics based problems but more so those related to modelling flow in CoA.
+While their approach uses ML as the sole method for computing flow, Nita et al \cite{nita2022personalized} take a hybrid approach in which they embed a ML model to compute pressure gradients in CoA, within their proposed reduced order multi-scale model.
+Another subclass of approaches are physics based ML methods, where physical laws such as mass continuity and the Navier-Stokes equations are embedded into the structure of the model.
+Raissi et al \cite{raissi2019pinn}, for example, introduce physics informed neural networks and demonstrate their ability to solve forward and inverse problems involving nonlinear partial differential equations.
+These studies illustrate the variety of ways in which ML methods can be applied to physics based problems relating to flow modelling in CoA.

-The main focus of this paper is to develop a framework that uses a ML driven approach to account for changes in the velocity profile, due to changes in heart rate, to allow for the calculation of more accurate inlet and outlet BCs for CFD modelling.
-Studies have shown the need for accurate BCs given their effect on CFD modelling results \cite{madhavan2018effect,morbiducci2013inflow,pirola2017choice}.
-A ML approach using non Artificial Neural Network (ANN) methods was selected as this family of models are good at finding patterns or relationships within data.
-Furthermore, the size of the dataset was relatively small, thus non ANN methods would be suitable for the problem \cite{hands-on}.

-The novelty of our approach is that it provides a means of determining BCs that are physiologically realistic across all vessels in cases where doppler echocardiography is applicable as the velocity data acquisition modality.
-This contributes to the body of knowledge aimed at improving the feasibility of doppler echocardiography as an acquisition modality in patient-specific CFD pipelines.